Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/ANALYSIS_SPECIFICATION.md

 Examine healthcare-utilisation trajectories among patients identified in the **Sports-linked BTH pathway** compared with a propensity-adjusted **Wider MSK non-Sports-linked population**, using linked routinely collected BTH data.

 The current real-data fallback design compares 12-month pre-index utilisation with up to 12-month post-index utilisation.
-The working exposure is pathway membership, not confirmed programme treatment.
+The working exposure is pathway membership i.e `FirstMSKDate`, not confirmed programme treatment.

 ## 1A.
 Real TRE source families